CHLoschen/CHLoschen.github.io/index.md

 Hello and welcome to my blog.
-I like to understand the world around me, even if sometimes its hard to keep up and not to feel like a Neanderthaler.
-Besides, I am located close to the nice Neanderthal.
+I like to understand the world around me and I am a lifelong learner, even if sometimes its hard to keep up and not to feel like a prehistoric human being.
+Besides, I am located close to the famous Neandert(h)al.